shohankazi/ruby-practice/README.md

 ﻿# ruby-practice
- In this repo, I upload practised programs are made in ruby
+ In this repo, I upload practiced programs are made in ruby